Four language and communication skills

 Usually, people read and listen but rarely speak or write.

 However, ideally, language students should combine all four skills without focusing on only one.
+For example, participating in a community forum can help you practice writing and conversational skills.

-How to improve your communication skills in a foreign language
+How to improve your communication skills in a foreign language?

 Teachers and students need to understand the different types of oral activities in foreign language teaching as well as the different goals of activities.